VinPal5554/Weather-App/README.md

 A simple weather forecasting application built using Vue.js for the frontend and Flask for the backend.
 This app fetches real-time weather data from the OpenWeatherMap API and displays it to the user.

 # Features
-- Real-time weather data: Fetches current weather details (temperature, description, humidity, wind speed) for any city
+- Real-time weather data: Fetches current weather details (temperature, description, humidity, wind speed, cloudiness) for any city
-- Responsive UI: Built with Vue.js and styled using Tailwind CSS
+- Responsive UI: Built with Vue.js and styled using CSS
 - Backend API: The backend is built with Flask and handles requests to the OpenWeatherMap API

 # Installation steps